chenxiaolong/BCR/README.md

 4. Enable call recording and pick an output directory.
 If no output directory is selected or if the output directory is no longer accessible, then recordings will be saved to `/sdcard/Android/data/com.chiller3.bcr/files`.

-5. For future updates, either flash the new version of the Magisk module or simply extract the `.apk` from the zip file and install it directly.
+5. To install future updates, there are a couple methods:

+    * If installed via Magisk, the module can be updated right from Magisk Manager's modules tab.
+Flashing the new version in Magisk manually also works just as well.
+    * The `.apk` can also be extracted from the zip and be directly installed.
+With this method, the old version exists as a system app and the new version exists as a user-installed update to the system app.
+This method is more convenient if BCR is baked into the Android firmware image.

 ### How it works